 Changing Your Contributions

-If you are participating at the Reduced Benefit Option you may elect to contribute 5% and receive the 10% U-M match (or contribute 4.5% and receive the 9% match if you are subject to Paid Time Off as an employee of the U-M Hospitals and Health Centers).
+If you would like to cancel the Reduced Benefit Option, you may elect to contribute 5% and receive the 10% U-M match (or contribute 4.5% and receive the 9% match if you are subject to Paid Time Off as an employee of the U-M Hospitals and Health Centers).
 Download and complete the Enroll in the Two-for-One Matching Contribution and Cancel the Reduced Benefit Option form and return it as instructed on the form to enact the change in contribution rates.

 Compulsory Participation and Your 403(b) SRA Limit

 Compulsory participation impacts your 403(b) SRA contribution limit.
 The 5% or 4.5% you contribute under the Basic Retirement Plan counts against the Internal Revenue Code (IRC) limit.
 However, only part of your 5% or 4.5% contribution is subject to the limit once you become a compulsory participant.

 - The 5% or 4.5% you contribute to the Basic Retirement Plan on your U-M pay under FICA is a voluntary 403(b) contribution and reduces the amount you may contribute to the SRA.

 - The 5% or 4.5% you contribute on your earnings in excess of the Social Security wage base does not reduce your limit for making 403(b) SRA contributions because you are required to participate in the plan.
 This allows you to contribute more to the SRA than if you were a voluntary or non-compulsory participant.

 - The 5% or 4.5% you contribute on earnings in excess of the Social Security wage base is no longer classified as a 403(b) contribution.
 Those contributions are classified instead as 401(a) compulsory contributions.

 Changes to Your Paystub